Skip to main content

 Child Protection Training Academy (CPTA)

-The Child Protection Training Academy is an experimental training program for child welfare professionals using simulation- based learning.
-Simulations allow professionals to apply new knowledge and skills using real life scenarios.
+ISU will launch an experiential training program for child welfare professionals using simulation-based learning in the fall of 2024.
+Simulations allow professionals to apply new knowledge and skills using real-life scenarios.
 This program grew out of a legislative requirement for DCFS to develop sites for experiential learning to bridge the gap between policy and practice, increase worker engagement, and accelerate learning (PA-99-0348).
 The DCFS program launched in 2016 training over 1000 staff to-date.
-The facilitiy at ISU will be the fourth site in the stateof Illinois.
+ISU will be the 4th site in the state.

 Use of Simulation